The Best Cooling Mattress Pads & Bed Cooling Systems

 PassiveXX

-man setting up the Eight Sleep Pod 3 Cover in a bedroom
+man changing the water in the Eight Sleep Pod 3 Cover

-In the photo above, I’m setting up the Eight Sleep Pod 3 Cover in my bedroom for the first time, adding water to the system.
-Note how the cover encases my mattress, but I also put my own mattress protector and bedsheet over it to sleep.
+In the photo above, I’m demonstrating the process of adding water to the hub of the Eight Sleep Pod 3, which I’ve only needed to do twice in ten months.
+Note how the pad completely encases my mattress, but I also put my own mattress protector and bedsheet over it to sleep.

 In the photo below, you can see the user-friendly app of the Eight Sleep.
-I usually set it to be very cool to fall asleep and then warm to wake up.
-You can also see how I’ve tucked the base unit between my nightstand and the bed.
-I’m still experimenting with different positions for it though, and probably prefer to have it on the other side of the nightstand.
+I usually set it to be quite cool to fall asleep and then warm to wake up.

 App screen of the Eight Sleep Pod Cover 3 showing the cooling function

-Another minor criticism is that the fan in the base unit does make some noise when it’s making significant temperature changes.
+Another criticism is that the fan in the hub does make some noise when it’s on higher settings or making significant temperature changes.
 For most of the night, the fan runs very quietly though.
 Since I sleep with earplugs or headphones every night, I don’t hear anything at all from it.

-For me personally, the key benefit of the Eight Sleep Pod 3 Cover is that it has completely eliminated the issue of warm areas naturally building up under my body when I lie in bed.
-Since we installed it, I sleep much better in hot weather, even without air conditioning.
+For me personally, the key benefit of the Eight Sleep Pod 3 is that it completely eliminated the issue of warm areas naturally building up under my body when I lie in bed.
+When using it, I slept much better in hot weather, even without air conditioning.

-So if you’re someone who struggles with heat (or cold) in bed and you have the budget for it, I highly recommend giving the Eight Sleep Pod 3 Cover a try.
-It’s a superb bed cooling system that has the potential to significantly improve the way temperature affects your sleep at night.
+So if you struggle with heat (or cold) in bed and you have the budget for it, I recommend giving the Eight Sleep Pod 3 a try.

 Warranty / trial period

 You can return the Eight Sleep Pod 3 Cover if you’re not happy with it within 30 days for a full refund.
-It comes with a two year limited warranty, and you can also purchase the higher subscription tier to get a five year warranty.
+You have the option of a two or five year warranty (more below).

 Price